Pragatisharma100/Agentic-AI/Class12/README.md

 # Agent receives: "Invalid seat format.
 Please use format like 'A12'."
 ```

+**Key insight:** Tools are often third-party or shared, so you can't always change their internal definition — handling the failure gracefully at the middleware level is the more general solution.

+---

 ### 2.10 Tool Retry Middleware

 **Purpose:** Automatically retry transient tool failures (network blips, timeouts) with exponential backoff.

+**Analogy:** Imagine you're at a restaurant and the waiter tries to bring your food, but the door is temporarily blocked.
+They try again after 1 second, then 2 seconds, then 4 seconds.
+This middleware does the same thing for failed API calls.

 ```python
 from langchain.agents.middleware import ToolRetryMiddleware